microsoftgraph/msgraph-sdk-android-msa-auth-for-android-adapter/README.md

 #### 2.1.2 Add a mobile application platform to the application

-Once the application has been created select 'Add Platform' in the Platforms section and then select the `Mobile Application` option in the dialog that appears.
+Once the application has been created select 'Add Platform' in the Platforms section and then select the `Native Application` option in the dialog that appears.
 This creates a new mobile application with a redirect url of `urn:ietf:wg:oauth:2.0:oob`.

 **Note:** Make sure you scroll to the button of the page and hit **Save** to save your platform changes.